Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: The resummed energy spectrum

 \subsubsection{Sommerfeld factor}

 The various functions discussed above are assembled according to (\ref{eq:factformula}) into the annihilation matrix $\Gamma_{IJ}$ of the $\chi^0\chi^0$ and $\chi^+\chi^-$ DM two-particle states.
+In the process we checked the consistency of (\ref{eq:factformula}) by verifying that after renormalizing the parameters in the tree-level annhilation rates, all $1/\epsilon$ and rapidity regulator poles that appear in the various factors of the factorization formula cancel among each other, leaving logarithms consistent with the anomalous dimensions of these factors.
 The photon energy spectrum is then obtained according to (\ref{eq:SIJGIJ}) by tracing this matrix with the Sommerfeld factor $S_{IJ}$.
 For the fermionic DM triplet model, the Sommerfeld factors were first computed in \cite{Hisano:2004ds}.
 In the present work we employ the modified variable phase method \cite{Beneke:2014gja} for solving the Schr\"odinger equation and, different from the above, use the on-shell value $\alpha_2=0.0347935$ of the SU(2) coupling as well as $\alpha_{\rm OS}(m_Z)$ in the Yukawa-Coulomb potential for the two-state system.
 Near the Sommerfeld resonance, the result is very sensitive to the mass splitting between the electrically charged and neutral members of the triplet.
-The mass splitting with two-loop accuracy can be inferred from \cite{Yamada:2009ve,Ibe:2012sx}, and is given after adjusment to our input coupling parameters by
+The mass splitting with two-loop accuracy can be inferred from \cite{Yamada:2009ve,Ibe:2012sx}, and is given after adjustment to our input coupling parameters by

 The first and second Sommerfeld resonances are located at 2.285~TeV and 8.817~TeV, respectively, for the coupling parameters and mass splitting employed in this work.